 However, in contradiction to any literal claim of the limited individual as the peak, this would seem to be metaphorical rather than literal and potential rather than achieved.

 1.8 Paths to the ultimate

-Though realization is given, there is an imperative13 to act in a way that is an improvement in effectiveness and enjoyment relative to a merely casual attitude.
+Though realization is given, there is an imperative12 to act in a way that is an improvement in effectiveness and enjoyment relative to a merely casual attitude.

 There are ecstasy and pain on the way—the universe is not perfect in the common senses of perfection as the best or idyllic or absence of all suffering.
 Ecstasy and pain are neither to be sought nor avoided (excessively).
 Even where pain seems unnecessary and unavoidable—as in cancer or the pain of an infant—the good approach seeks calm anticipation of the ultimate.

-Though not emphasized here, readers may choose to follow traditional ways of understanding and paths to the ideal.
+Though not emphasized here, readers may choose to follow traditional ways to and ideas similar to this ideal.